 We filed paperwork with the court and held our breath.
 A few months later, with the support and blessing of our son’s mom and birth family, our miracle materialized.
 On January 25, 2013, at 10:15 am, Baby B’s adoption was finalized.
 He was just a month shy of his first birthday.

 I believe God whispered to me all those months ago on that sunny spring day and opened my heart to HIS plan.
 A plan, as it turns out, that has been infinitely more beautiful, complicated, and amazing than any plan I could have dreamed of myself.

 I was a mother searching for her child.
 But it was only when I stopped chasing after MY idea of what that looked like, that my child was able to find me.

-Again, thank you, Susan, for your willingness to share your story.
-We’re so thankful you found your dream together!
+Thank you, Susan, for your willingness to share your story.
+We’re thankful you found your dream together!